gvanuxem/jlfricas/src/doc/sphinx/source/install.rst

 jFriCAS installation
 """"""""""""""""""""

-jFriCAS_ is the Jupyter_ notebook interface to FriCAS_.
+jFriCAS_ is the Jupyter_ notebook interface to jlFriCAS_.
 Of course, jFriCAS_ needs Jupyter_ in a reasonably recent version (at least 4).

 Install prerequisites if not yet available (needs root access, but it